PE and Sports Premium

 We are very proud of the many sporting opportunities that we provide for all the children at the Duke of Norfolk School so I thought you would like to see just what the children do in PE lessons, in after-school clubs, in local competitions and during other events relating to sport.

 As part of the government drive to encourage children to be more active every school is granted money through the Sport Premium Scheme.
 As a large primary school we now get £16000 + an additional payment of £10 per child.
-From this money we pay for two half days when the Tameside coaches work alongside teachers to enhance staff expertise, we buy new equipment, we pay into a High Peak School and Sport Partnership and the Glossop schools cluster scheme which both offer staff training, competitions, Bikeability for the children, Little Bikers for the reception children, extra coaching sessions, activity days and use of facilities off site.
+From this money we pay for two half days when the Tameside coaches work alongside teachers to enhance staff expertise, we buy new equipment, pay into the Glossop schools cluster scheme which offers staff training, competitions, Bikeability for the children, Little Bikers for the reception children, extra coaching sessions, activity days and use of facilities off site.
 All these elements go towards enhancing the quality of PE in our school and help the children to see the importance of a healthy lifestyle.
 Being able to enter competitions and attend sporting events in other schools and venues is important for the children as they represent their school whilst at the same time experiencing new sporting challenges.

 The children have two P.E lessons a week and these are taught either by the class teacher or by a qualified coach.
 The class teachers teach gymnastics, dance and a range of games skills and activities and the Tameside Coaches teach a range of skills and sports which are appropriately matched to the children’s ages.
 For example; the reception and Year 1 children have been having multi-skills and games sessions where they have learnt some important skills as well as having lots of fun and the Year 5 and 6 children have been taught how to play sports like hockey, rugby and basketball.
 During some of these sessions a dance coach takes the lessons and all the children really enjoy taking part in a different form of physical activity.
 We also have coaches from local clubs coming into school to introduce the children to an even wider range of sports.